nyudlts/jisu-pub-server/README.md

 For production, use the [jisu-build](https://github.com/nyudlts/jisu-build) project which includes this project as a submodule.

 ## Adding ebooks to the Docker container
-For production, the Dockerfile adds EPUBs served from GitHub pages via the 'docs' directory in [jisu-api](https://github.com/nyudlts/jisu-api) to the the Docker container as follows:
+For production, the Dockerfile here adds EPUBs served via GitHub pages to its Docker container.
+The 'docs' directory in [jisu-api](https://github.com/nyudlts/jisu-api) is setup as a Docker Pages directory so any new EPUBs should be placed there.
+Update the Dockerfile here to refelct any additonal EPUBs based on the following syntax:
 ```
 ADD --chown=nonroot:nonroot https://nyudlts.github.io/jisu-api/9781479819454.epub /srv/publications/
 ADD --chown=nonroot:nonroot https://nyudlts.github.io/jisu-api/9781479819492.epub /srv/publications/
 ```

-To add additional EPUBs to the project, add them to the 'docs' folder in [jisu-api](https://github.com/nyudlts/jisu-api) and update the Dockerfile here to incluide them.
 The 'test' directory is used for local testing only.